An almost sure invariance principle for some classes of non-stationary mixing sequences: Preliminaries and main results

-\end{assumption} This assumption trivially holds true for real-valued sequences, and in Section \ref{SecVV} we will show that it holds for certain classes of additive vector-valued functionals $X_j=f_j(\xi_j)$ of inhomogeneous ``sufficiently contracting" Markov chains $\{\xi_j\}$.
+\end{assumption} This assumption trivially holds true for real-valued sequences, and in Section \ref{SecVV} we will verify it for certain classes of additive vector-valued functionals $X_j=f_j(\xi_j)$ of inhomogeneous ``sufficiently contracting" Markov chains $\{\xi_j\}$.
 Note also that

-and so Assumption \ref{AssVV} gives us a certain type of uniform control of these variances\footnote{However, $s_n$ can still have an arbitrary slow grow rate}.
+and so Assumption \ref{AssVV} gives us a certain type of uniform control over these variances\footnote{However, $s_n$ can still grow arbitrarily slow.}.

-Our main result here is the following: \begin{theorem} Let Assumption \ref{AssVV} hold.
+Our main result here is the following: \begin{theorem} Under Assumption \ref{AssVV} we have the following.
 Suppose that (\ref{al mix}) and \eqref{phi half} hold true and that $\lim_{n\to\infty}s_n=\infty$.
-Then for any $\del>0$ there exists a coupling between $\{X_k\}$ and a sequence of independent zero-mean Guassian random vectors $Z_1,Z_2,\ldots$ such that almost surely we have,
+Then for every $\ve>0$ there is a coupling between $X_1,X_2,...$ and a sequence of independent zero-mean Guassian random vectors $Z_1,Z_2,\ldots$ so that

-Moreover, there is a constant $C=C_\delta>0$ so that for all $n\geq1$ and a unit vector $u\in\mathbb R^d$,
+Moreover, there is a constant $C=C_\ve>0$ so that for all $n\geq1$ and a unit vector $u\in\mathbb R^d$,

 \end{theorem}